nepluno/SoapFilm3D/readme.md

 We would like to hear from you if you appreciate this work.

-It is the test program accompanying Da, Fang, et al. "Double bubbles sans toil and trouble: discrete circulation-preserving vortex sheets for soap films and foams."
-ACM Transactions on Graphics (TOG) 34.4 (2015): 149. (http://www.cs.columbia.edu/cg/doublebubbles/), including the multimaterial mesh-based surface tracking library LosTopo.
+The repository contains the test program accompanying the paper by Da et al., including the multimaterial mesh-based surface tracking library LosTopo.
+It also includes the curvature computation proposed in the article by Fei et al.

 This program is built by standard procedures using CMAKE (http://www.cmake.org).